Presidency of Alberto Fernández: Vaccination campaign

-Fernández tested positive for the COVID-19 on 2 April 2021 having a "light fever".
+Fernández tested positive for COVID-19 on 2 April 2021 having a "light fever".

 By January 2022, 86.2% of the country's population had received at least one dose of the COVID-19 vaccine, while 74.5% had received the respective two doses of the vaccine.
 Booster shots started being given to vulnerable populations in October 2021.

 Social policy

 In September 2019, during the Mauricio Macri administration, the Argentine Congress declared a "National Hunger Emergency".
 As one of his initial measures as president, Fernández launched the Plan Argentina contra el Hambre ("Argentina against Hunger Plan").
 As part of the plan, the Social Development Ministry began issuing Tarjeta Alimentar cards, debit cards assigned 4,000 pesos per month (later adjusted to 6,000 pesos) to beneficiaries of the existing Universal allocation per child (AUH) programme to be used in food items.
 In addition, the programme implemented price caps for essential food items ("Precios Cuidados") and value-added tax returns for low-income households.

 At the onset of the economic crisis caused by the COVID-19 pandemic and the subsequent lockdown measures, the Fernández administration launched two complimentary social assistance schemes: the Ingreso Familiar de Emergencia ("Emergency Family Income", IFE) and the Asistencia de Emergencia al Trabajo y la Producción ("Emergency Labour and Production Assistance", ATP).
 The IFE programme granted 10,000 monthly pesos to informal sector workers and self-employed workers whose income was affected by the lockdown.
 In total, over 8 million people across the country during two months, and later continued to be issued for people living in urban centres where lockdown measures continued in place throughout 2020.
 On the other hand, the ATP programme granted half of the salaries of workers (active or otherwise) for a number of businesses.
 Lastly, the government forbid all terminations and unilateral suspensions of labour contracts for 120 days, later extending the measure to cover all of 2020 and 2021.